Rust Proto Design Decisions

 the implementation in the future.
 While our current implementation uses the Rust

-std UTF-8 validation today, by creating our own proto::Utf8Error
+std UTF-8 validation today, by creating our own protobuf::Utf8Error

 type it